Get help if you use oil, LPG, coal or wood to heat your home

 If you’re 75 years old or over

-If your supplier is a member of the UK and Ireland Fuel Distributors Association Ltd (UKIFDA), they must make sure you get the fuel you need.
+If your supplier is a member of the UKIFDA, they should prioritise deliveries to you.
 This is called the ‘Cold Weather Priority Initiative’.

 You might have to ask them to add you.
 You don’t have to pay for this.